antoniocastajr/BERT-from-Scratch/readme.md

 # 🤖 BERT: Pre-training and Fine-tuning from Scratch

+BERT was the **first deeply bidirectional model,** unlike previous models that processed text only from left-to-right or right-to-left.
+To achieve this bidirectionality, it introduced two novel pre-training objectives: **Masked Language Modeling (MLM),** where random tokens are hidden and predicted to capture context from both sides, and **Next Sentence Prediction (NSP),** which trains the model to understand sentence relationships.

 This repository presents an end-to-end implementation of **BERT (Bidirectional Encoder Representations from Transformers)**, covering both **pre-training from scratch** and **fine-tuning for sentiment classification**.
 The project showcases how bidirectionality is achieved in BERT, the datasets used for training, and the results obtained when applying the model to real-world tasks.

 ---